iamdebanjangoswami/Image-Caption-IR--Im2txt/README.md

-# Show and Tell: A Neural Image Caption Generator

-A TensorFlow implementation of the image-to-text model described in the paper:

-"Show and Tell: Lessons learned from the 2015 MSCOCO Image Captioning Challenge."

-Oriol Vinyals, Alexander Toshev, Samy Bengio, Dumitru Erhan.

-*IEEE transactions on pattern analysis and machine intelligence (2016).*

-Full text available at: http://arxiv.org/abs/1609.06647

 ## Important note
+inspired by the work done by Oriol Vinyals, Alexander Toshev, Samy Bengio, Dumitru Erhan.
 The full version of this model can be found, together with many others, at the TensorFlow models github repo.